crh3675/nodeii/README.md

 Pre-Compile of Anything
 ---------------
 To reiterate, we don't care to touch any of your browser-based code.
 That part is up to you.
 Use Bower, Grunt or whatever you want.
+Use Less, SCSS, Coffeescript or anything of your liking (if you want strange dependent Ruby Gems).

 We believe that you should be already writing clean, concise code and don't need those libraries but everyone has a flavor.

 Testing
 ---------------